PADL/libbrowserid/README.md

 ## Building

-The following packages are required:
+For building on Mac OS X, no additional packages are required.

+On Windows you will additionally need:

 * Jansson <http://www.digip.org/jansson/>

+On all other platforms, you will need, in addition to Jansson:

-* Curl <http://curl.haxx.se/> (not required for Windows or OS X)
+* Curl <http://curl.haxx.se/> (not required for Windows)
 * OpenSSL <http://www.openssl.org/> (not required for Windows)
-* For client-side support, a recent Mac OS X or Windows system

 Building is similar to other autotools-based projects; run ./autogen.sh, ./configure and make.
 If you wish to also build the GSS/SASL mechanism, see the